 Multifactor authentication vs. two-factor authentication

 When the first authentication methods were introduced, the goal was to provide security and make it as simple and convenient as possible.
-As a result, users were asked to give only two forms of security keys that would inform the system that they were authenticated and authorized users.
+As a result, users were asked to give only two security keys to inform the system that these users passed the authentication.
 Typical forms of 2FA were user ID and password or ATM (ATM) bank card and PIN.
 Unfortunately, hackers quickly found ways to buy or crack passwords or withdraw money from ATM debit cards.
 This has prompted companies and security vendors to look for stricter forms of user authentication that use additional security factors for verification.
 The above methods of MFA are the results of the multi-year job for finding and mastering the more convenient application and usage.

 The Benefits of MFA